goschtl/zope/z3c.bobopublisher/trunk/src/z3c/bobopublisher/README.txt

-z3c.bobopublisher provides a middleware to ease the integration with zope.security; it uses the value referenced by the given key in the WSGI environment and adapts it to `zope.security.interfaces.IPrincipal':
+z3c.bobopublisher provides a middleware to ease the integration with zope.security; it uses the value referenced by the given key in the WSGI environment and adapts it to zope.security.interfaces.IPrincipal:

     [filter-app:security]
     use = egg:z3c.bobopublisher#security